yildi1337/DAQv2/README.md

 Please see subdirectory *schematics*.

 # Board
 The PCB was designed in Autodesk EAGLE 9.6.2 and manufactured by [JLCPCB](https://jlcpcb.com/).
+All Gerber files can be found in the subdirectory *gerber_files*.

 <p align="center">
   <img src="https://github.com/yildi1337/DAQv2/blob/main/pictures/pcb_raw_top.png" />